-- The Schedule of Classes is online at www.sjsu.edu/academics/.
-Know which courses required for your specific degree, emphasis and concentration.
-Make sure you understand all the requirements thoroughly since the ultimate responsibility for graduating is YOURS.
+- The schedule of classes is online at www.sjsu.edu/academics/.
+Know which courses are required for your specific degree, emphasis, and concentration.
+Make sure you understand all the requirements thoroughly because ultimately the responsibility for graduating is YOURS.

-- Obtain advising sheets for your degree and emphasis or concentration from the School of Music & Dance Forms page, or from the Music Office.
+- Obtain advising sheets for your degree and emphasis or concentration from the School of Music and Dance Forms page, or from the Music Office.

 - Pay your Music Use Fee in the Cashier’s Office in the Student Services Center.
 Bring the receipt to the Music Office to obtain the Music Use Fee Card that officially enrolls you in the School.
 Be aware that the card must have the signatures of your adviser, applied lesson instructor, and ensemble director.

 1.7.
 Curriculum Advisories (see Forms)

 - Take Music 1AB, 2AB, 3AB, 4AB (core music theory courses) in sequence.
 Take the A and B courses together.

 you've successfully completed Music 1AB - 3AB.
 Music 12 should be taken in the Spring

 - Take Upper-Division Music Systems/Theory courses (electives) after Music 1AB- 4AB.
-Transfer students should see their music advisor regarding this process (see Section 1.5 of this Handbook).
+Transfer students should see their music advisor regarding this process (see Section 1.5).

-- Those interested in seeking the teaching credential should make an appointment with the Music Education Coordinator, Dr. Diana Hollinger.
+- Those interested in seeking a teaching credential should make an appointment with the Music Education Coordinator, Dr. Diana Hollinger.
 Note that the waiver courses you must take prior to applying for the fifth-year credential program are listed on the emphasis advisement sheets.